2. Scheduling

 Run every |

-Specifies interval between two trigger times (in minutes).
+Specifies the interval between two trigger times (in seconds, minutes, or hours).
 The next task is triggered even if the previous task is still running. |

 Active from/to |